Harry Howell (ice hockey): Career

+Howell joined the New York Rangers as one of fourteen rookies for the season.
+He played his first game on October 18, 1952 against the Toronto Maple Leafs.
+He scored his first goal during the game, apparently on accident.
+According to Howell, he lofted a backhanded shot towards the goal during a shift change that went over the shoulder of goaltender Harry Lumley, who didn't see it due to being screened.

-Howell joined the New York Rangers in 1952.
-In 1955 he was named captain, but gave up that position after two seasons, as he felt he played poorly those years.
+In 1955, he was named captain, but gave up that position after two seasons, as he felt he played poorly those years.

-A stalwart, stay-at-home defenceman, in 1967 Howell was the last player in the pre-expansion era to win the Norris Trophy, and famously said that he was glad he won the trophy then because Boston Bruins rookie Bobby Orr (who finished third that year) would "own this trophy from now on"; Orr would win the trophy for the next eight seasons.
+A stalwart, stay-at-home defenceman, Howell used his hockey sense and positioning that saw him play at least 50 games in each of his first eighteen seasons.
+The season saw him reach a career high in goals (12) and points (40), which he credited to powerplay teammate Bernie Geoffrion, who would pass him the puck and tell him to shoot.
+On January 21, 1967, he became the first Ranger with 1,000 games played.
+The team honored him with a "Harry Howell Night" at Madison Square Garden on January 25, 1967, the first player to be honored by the team with their own night.
+Later that year, Howell was the last player in the pre-expansion era to win the Norris Trophy, and famously said that he was glad he won the trophy then because Boston Bruins rookie Bobby Orr (who finished third that year) would "own this trophy from now on"; Orr would win the trophy for the next eight seasons.
 Howell's playing weight was 195 and he stood 6 foot 1 inches tall.
 He played seventeen years wearing number 3 for the Rangers.